Breast cancer: Lifestyle

 Drinking alcoholic beverages increases the risk of breast cancer, even among very light drinkers (women drinking less than half of one alcoholic drink per day).
 The risk is highest among heavy drinkers.
-Globally, about one in 10 cases of breast cancer is caused by women drinking alcoholic beverages.
-Drinking alcoholic beverages is among the most common modifiable risk factors.
+Globally, about one in ten cases of breast cancer is caused by women drinking alcoholic beverages.
+Alcohol use is among the most common modifiable risk factors.

-The correlation between obesity and breast cancer is anything but linear.
+Obesity and diabetes increase the risk of breast cancer.
+A high body mass index (BMI) causes 7% of breast cancers while diabetes is responsible for 2%.
+At the same time the correlation between obesity and breast cancer is not at all linear.
 Studies show that those who rapidly gain weight in adulthood are at higher risk than those who have been overweight since childhood.
-Likewise excess fat in the midsection seems to induce a higher risk than excess weight carried in the lower body.
-This implies that the food one eats is of greater importance than one's BMI.
+Likewise, excess fat in the midriff seems to induce a higher risk than excess weight carried in the lower body.
 Dietary factors that may increase risk include a high-fat diet and obesity-related high cholesterol levels.

-Dietary iodine deficiency may also play a role.
-Evidence for fiber is unclear.
-A 2015 review found that studies trying to link fiber intake with breast cancer produced mixed results.
-In 2016, a tentative association between low fiber intake during adolescence and breast cancer was observed.
+Dietary iodine deficiency may also play a role in the development of breast cancer.

 Smoking tobacco appears to increase the risk of breast cancer, with the greater the amount smoked and the earlier in life that smoking began, the higher the risk.
-In those who are long-term smokers, the relative risk is increased 35% to 50%.
+In those who are long-term smokers, the relative risk is increased by 35% to 50%.

 A lack of physical activity has been linked to about 10% of cases.
 Sitting regularly for prolonged periods is associated with higher mortality from breast cancer.
 The risk is not negated by regular exercise, though it is lowered.